 You need to re-enter your WiFi passcodes, so have these on-hand before proceeding.

-2. Oftentimes, changing your DNS settings fixes this issue.
+2. Often, changing your DNS settings fixes this issue.

 To change DNS servers, follow these instructions for iOS devices (iPhone, iPod touch, iPad)